 Sparkling wine cocktails are a delicious institution.
 It takes only a few splashes of Champagne, prosecco, cava or some other sparkling wine to add elegance and complexity to a drink.
 Likewise, adding as simple a touch as some bitters and a sugar cube can transform a glass of sparkling wine into a stunning nightcap, as with the Champagne Cocktail.

 One liqueur that is often mixed with sparkling wines is crème de violette.
 Known mainly for its use in the classic Aviation, the liqueur is made with macerated violets, giving it a heavily floral aroma and a lush, sapphire hue.
 Unfortunately, in some drinks, even the Aviation, it can turn more of an off-gray blue than a vibrant violet.

-Patricia Grimm, the beverage director at Adele’s in Nashville, wanted to create a light, bright brunch cocktail that highlighted the elegant floral flavors of crème de violette—known mainly for its use in the classic Aviation—without the dull tinge it can lend to drinks.
+Patricia Grimm, the beverage director at Adele’s in Nashville, wanted to create a light, bright brunch cocktail that highlighted the elegant floral flavors of crème de violette without the dull tinge it can lend to drinks.
 “When added to a clear spirit, it typically reads gray, which belies its vibrant taste,” she says.
-“The earthiness of lambrusco and gin botanicals work great with the violet floral notes.”
-Lemon gives it fragrance and bright acidity.
+However, its notes pair beautifully with both sparkling wine and with gin.
+The answer, then, lay in swapping out the traditional sparkling white wine for something darker: lambrusco, the sparkling red wine from Italy.
+“The earthiness of lambrusco and gin botanicals work great with the violet floral notes,” Grimm says.

 Double-strain into a coupe.

-Garnish with dehydrated lemon wheel or fresh lemon twist.
+Garnish with a dehydrated lemon wheel or fresh lemon twist.